Add an Internet Access Rule

 Next Steps

-Return to Manage Internet Access Rules and review additional steps you should take after configuring a rule.
+Return to Get Started with Internet Access Rules and review additional steps you should take after configuring a rule.

 Default Settings for Internet Access Rules< Add an Internet Access Rule > About Configuring Sources in Internet Access Rules